dragnilar/WolvenKit-DX/README.md

 # Wolven-kit

 This is a fork of Traderain's Wolven-kit that contains several tweaks/modifications that which are to my own liking.
 This is not intended to be merged back with the main branch.
 I will try to merge in changes from Traderain when possible, but at some point this fork will most likely branch off in a completely different direction.
-I intend to create a release for this once I feel it is as at a state where it is different enough from Traderain's version to merit releasing it.
+I intend to create a release for this once I feel it is at a state where it is different enough from Traderain's version to merit releasing it.

 Examples of changes include: